Your Effective Roadmap To Implement A Successful Business Intelligence Strategy

 1. Go into the process with eyes wide open

-When you have the right business intelligence solution, it is easy to identify trends, pitfalls and opportunities early on.
-But implementing the right solution isn’t always easy.
+When you have the right BI solutions, it is easy to identify trends, pitfalls, and opportunities early on.
+But implementing the right tool isn’t always easy.
 Actually, it usually isn’t.
-We are going to be honest here, even the best BI software needs some initial heavy lifting to maximize its potential.
-If you go in with the right mindset you will be prepared to address issues like complicated data problems, change management resistance, waning sponsorship, IT reluctance and user adoption challenges.
-Reminding stakeholders, and yourself, of the pain points that necessitated BI will encourage the process forward.
+We are going to be honest here, even the best software needs some initial heavy lifting to maximize its potential.
+If you go in with the right mindset you will be prepared to address issues like complicated data problems, change management resistance, waning sponsorship, IT reluctance, and user adoption challenges.
+Reminding stakeholders, and yourself, of the pain points that necessitated it will encourage the process forward.
 It will be worth it.

 2. Determine stakeholder objectives

 Odds are everyone at your organization could benefit from increased data access and insights.
 That doesn’t mean they are all key stakeholders.
-Right off the bat you must determine who your key stakeholders are.
+Right off the bat, you must determine who your key stakeholders are.
 Then find out what they need: visible and vocal executive sponsorship is a must.
 Gathering and setting executive team expectations early is paramount.
 Then move past the executive team.
-They often don’t have the same front line knowledge that other staff do.
+They often don’t have the same front-line knowledge that other staff does.
 Collect and prioritize pain points and key performance indicators (KPIs) across the organization.
-They might not all make it into the initial rollout but it is better to start big and roll back.
+They might not all make it into the initial rollout, but it is better to start big and rollback.

 3. Choose a sponsor

 While a business intelligence strategy should include multiple stakeholders, it is imperative to have a sponsor to spearhead the implementation.
 It may be tempting to place the Chief Information Officer (CIO) or Chief Technical Officer (CTO).
 This is usually not the best approach.
-BI should be sponsored by an executive who has bottom-line responsibility, a broad picture of the organization’s strategy and goals and knows how to translate the company mission into mission focused KPIs.
+It should be sponsored by an executive who has bottom-line responsibility, a broad picture of the organization’s strategy and goals, and knows how to translate the company mission into mission-focused KPIs.

 CFOs and CMOs are good fits.
 They can govern the implementation with a documented business case and be responsible for changes in scope.
-Of course whoever the chosen sponsor is, they will need to be in constant communication with the CIO/CTO.
-Which brings us to the next step…
+Of course, whoever the chosen sponsor is, they will need to be in constant communication with the CIO/CTO.
+This brings us to the next step…

 4. BI is not just a technology initiative

-By involving a range stakeholders you can ensure you cover the three broad classes of business intelligence users: strategic, tactical and operational.
+By involving a range of stakeholders you can ensure you cover the three broad classes of business intelligence users: strategic, tactical, and operational.
 These different users types will need customized solutions.
-Understanding who will use the data and for what purposes can show the type of information needed and its frequency, and help guide your decision making.
+Understanding who will use the data and for what purposes can show the type of information needed and its frequency, and help guide your decision-making.

 The business as a whole must be willing to dedicate the necessary resources: staff, IT resources, costs, etc. BI implementation doesn’t just come out of the IT budget.
 The best business intelligence strategy lays out these resources in the beginning, with additional wiggle room.